 Alex Parry is a Ph.D. candidate from the Johns Hopkins History of Medicine Department.
 His dissertation concerns the history of domestic accidents—including burns, electrocutions, falls, and choking—from 1900 to 1980.
 His project investigates the “safety work” that experts and families perform to protect American households from harm and the importance of consumer markets to the business of accident prevention.
 More generally, Alex studies how physical, microbial, and chemical risks have become central to the material reality of the home and to its sociocultural representation.
 Before coming to JHU, Alex worked as an English Composition and Technical Writing instructor at the University of Oklahoma.

-Research assistant and administrator
+Research and events coordinator

 Kayoung Kim, Sumin Myung